What is Nokedli

 Nokedli are traditionally served as a side dish in Hungary, and Chicken Paprikash without Nokedli would be like Wile E. Coyote without the Road Runner.
 I also like to serve these with Goulash, and they're perfect for adding a bit of substance to lighter soups.
 The craggy pitted surface of each dumping holds onto sauces like a champ, which also makes them a great homemade pasta that works with everything from Bolognese to Carbonara.

-My guess is that you won’t have any leftovers, but if you do end up making too much, these are fantastic pan-fried with a little butter or olive oil until the surface just starts to brown.
+My guess is that you won't have any leftovers, but if you do end up making too much, Hungarian Nokedli are fantastic pan-fried with a little melted butter or olive oil until the surface just starts to brown.
+These would make a great accompaniment to my Cabbage and Chicken Stew.

 - Whisk the flour and salt together in a bowl.